Device > Admin Roles

 Addand specify the settings described in the following table.

 Create custom roles to limit administrator access to only what each type of administrator needs.
-For each type of administrator, enable, disable, or set read-only access for
+For each type of administrator, enable, disable, or set read-only (only available for

 XML/REST API, and